Private Rental Subsidy

 What happens if I am approved for a Private Rental Subsidy?

 You will need to locate a suitable affordable property.
 FACS has a number of factsheets online with advice on looking for a property.
 These are also available from your local FACS Housing office or participating community housing provider office.

-FACS will advise you what locations (suburbs) you have been approved to look for a property in, and what is considered a ‘reasonable’ rent for these locations.
-FACS determines ‘reasonable’ rent based on the average rent data provided by NSW Fair Trading for specific sizes and types of accommodation in an area.
+You will be advised what locations (suburbs) you have been approved to look for a property in, and what is considered a ‘reasonable’ rent for these locations.
+A rent is determined ‘reasonable’ based on the average rent data provided by NSW Fair Trading for specific sizes and types of accommodation in an area.
 We refer to this as ‘benchmark rent’.

 What kind of property should I look for?